 Even if you are happy with your salon’s beauty treatment profits, it’s always a good idea to think of other ways of generating revenue.
 A great way to diversify your profits is to include a salon retail area; allowing you to sell professional salon products on to your customers.
-If you want answers to the most burning questions on salon retailing, read our five top tips today.
+If you want answers to the most burning questions on salon retailing, read our top tips today.

 1. Promote Your Products